 - Counter-Strike: Global Offensive was originally planned to allow cross platform gaming between PlayStation 3 players and PC players.
 To help even out the playing field, PS3 players can use a keyboard and mouse with their console.
 However, Valve has since decided not to support cross-platform play.

 - Minecraft, a once PC-exclusive game, was announced by Notch (head developer of the game) that the game would also be released to the Xbox 360 with Kinect controls.
 PC players exploded with fury at the news, saying that Minecraft would now be ruined by retarded Halo/Call of Duty fans who would muck up the Minecraft community with their trollish attitudes and would demand the game to have guns or other things, or were worried that the game would now have even less updates because of how split the development team would be between PC and the Xbox 360.
-This is after Notch has stated that A) a separate team would be working on the console port while he and his team would focus on the PC version, B) a standard controller would be an option to use should Xbox owners opt to not use Kinect controls, and C) updates were still coming regardless.
+This is after Notch has stated that A) a separate team would be working on the console port while he and his team would focus on the PC version, B) a standard controller would be an option to use should Xbox owners opt to not use Kinect controls (and even then, Kinect was never implemented into the game even after release), and C) updates were still coming regardless.

 - Console gaming dominates Canada, United Kingdom, Australia, Ireland, and especially the United States and Japan, but the gaming industry in other parts of the world (particularly in Russia, mainland Europe, China, and Korea) is still massively weighted towards the PC, with many commercial titles being released for the platform regularly.
 Most of the advertising tends to be for console or multiplatform titles due to to the larger potential markets, so now — as always — countless major and minor PC titles come and go without appearing on the English- or Nihongo-speaking radars.